garbles/concave/README.md

    * store into the component life cycle.
    *
    * It takes a "should update?" argument that decides whether the hook should
    * trigger a re-render.
-In this case, we re-render when the length of todos changes
+In this case, we render when the length of todos changes
-   * or any of them are completed.
+   * or any todo.completed is toggled.
    */
   const [todos, updateTodos] = props.state.todos.use({ completed: true });